-Baptism is an important step of obedience for every person who has accepted Christ as his or her Savior.
+Baptism is an important step of obedience for every person who has placed their faith in Jesus.

-- Meet with a church staff member to talk about the significance of baptism.
+Meet with a church staff member to talk about baptism, and your own story of faith.

 Why should I be baptized?